Making It Know

 Talva is a great fit for the artist who works in a similar style across subjects, like still life photography, for example.
 It provides a robust landing page that focuses on imagery and allows artists to display their range of work.

-The Pazari template is perfect for creatives who work in distinct categories, like wedding photography.
+The Reseda template is perfect for creatives who work in distinct categories, like wedding photography.
 It allows you to show off different ways you work with subjects without overwhelming the person who’s looking at your portfolio.

 No matter what approach you take, creating a portfolio is a bold and exciting step in your career as an artist, bringing your work one step closer to getting seen and purchased.
 Your website is an extension of your artistic vision, and with a portfolio, you’ll be able to showcase your work, connect with an audience, and open doors to new and exciting opportunities.